JohnFunkCode/ProgrammingChurch/README.md

 cd /
 dir /s sqllite*.dll
 ```
+## SQL Exercises
+These may take several sessions.
+We'll see how things go.
 ### Starting with SQLLite DB browser
 #### Create a table with pets and owners tables
 - populate both tables